-Some 2N Access Unit functions are available with a valid licence key only.
-Refer to the Function Licensing subsection for the list of 2N Access Unit licensing options.
+Some 2N access control units functions are available with a valid licence key only.
+Refer to the Function Licensing subsection for the list of 2N device licensing options.

 - Serial Number display the serial number of the device for which the licence is valid. - Licence Key enter the valid licence key. - Licence Key Valid check whether the used licence key is valid.